 - The HARP program rates are also based on how “upside down” you are on your mortgage.
 Upside down means that you owe more on your mortgage than the current value of your home.
 If you are less than 25% upside down, your interest rate is better than someone that is 50% upside down.
 This is especially important if your loan officer enters a value in the Fannie Mae underwriting system that is too low, resulting in you getting a higher rate offer.
 Since there is no formal appraisal required on HARP programs, the HARP program relies on what is entered in the system by the loan originator.
 Make sure you are dealing with an experienced mortgage broker that takes their time to research the value of your property to help you obtain the lowest possible rate.

 - If you have problems with documenting your income or you have been turned down by a mortgage company due to high debt-to-income ratio, then often your only option for lowering your interest rate is with your existing mortgage lender or servicer.
 This is because existing servicers sometime bypass the standard underwriting requirements and refinance your loan without any income verification.
 Yes, their rate is likely to be higher than using a good low priced mortgage broker but if that is your only option then it is better than not being able to lower your interest rate at all.

-About: I’m Shahram Sondi, owner and operator of Florida Home Funding, a Florida licensed mortgage broker.
+About: I’m Shahram Sondi NMLS 186790, owner and operator of Mortgage Expert, Inc., a Florida licensed mortgage broker.
 As a consumer advocate, I am constantly working to educate consumers on making good financial decisions.
 I have been serving the Central Florida market with experience and integrity since 2001.
-I bring you over 12 years of hands-on industry experience overseeing half a billion dollars in mortgage transactions.
-For more information, call 407-704-8729 or visit http://mortgageexpert.com/.